pratikgchaudhari/vue-3-projects/README.md

 ### Vue 3 Projects

-> This repository contains projects created to learn Vue 3.0.
+> This repository contains the following projects created using Vue 3.0. (just for fun!)

+1. A simple ToDo App
+2. A ToDo App using `components`